jgraph/www.diagrams.net-source/_posts/2020-03-23-shortcut-styles.md

 ## More keyboard shortcuts

 There are many more keyboard shortcuts that will help you diagram faster.
-Print the following draw.io shortcut for easy reference.
+Print the following draw.io shortcuts for easy reference.

 [See all of the keyboard shortcuts](https://app.diagrams.net/shortcuts.svg)